sacckey/sacckey.dev/content/posts/implementing-a-game-boy-emulator-in-ruby/index.md

 ```

 The FPS improved from 55.97272441676141 to 68.95255099156066, and the proportion of `Integer#<=>` was reduced from 21.8% to 0.5%.
-There's still room for further optimization, but since we've achieved our goal, I'm considering this complete for now.
+There's still room for further optimization, but having achieved the goal, I'm considering this complete for now.

 ### Optimization Results